Iraq warns France against unsanctioned oil deals

-BAGHDAD (Reuters) - Iraq gave a veiled warning to France’s Total (TOTF.PA) on Wednesday not to make deals with the autonomous Kurdish region without the approval of central government in Baghdad.
+BAGHDAD, June 20 (Reuters) - Iraq gave a veiled warning to France’s Total on Wednesday not to make deals with the autonomous Kurdish region without the approval of central government in Baghdad.

 Iraqi Deputy Prime Minister for Energy Hussain al-Shahristani gave his warning during discussions over oil exports and production with French Ambassador Denys Gauer, a statement from Shahristani’s office said.